Lightning-AI/pytorch-lightning/docs/source-app/workflows/mount_cloud_object_store.rst

 .. note::

-    When running a Lighting App on your local machine, any :class:`~lightning.app.utilities.packaging.cloud_compute.CloudCompute` configuration (including a :class:`~lightning.app.storage.mount.Mount`) is ignored at runtime.
+    When running a Lightning App on your local machine, any :class:`~lightning.app.utilities.packaging.cloud_compute.CloudCompute` configuration (including a :class:`~lightning.app.storage.mount.Mount`) is ignored at runtime.
 If you need access to these files on your local disk, you should download a copy of them to your machine.